Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 I really cannot recommend this highly enough.

 Keep reading to find out all you need to know.
-Or, just watch my video, below.

 From late April through the end of October (the specific day of the month may vary from year to year) you can visit the Vatican Museums on Friday AND Saturday nights.

 Usually the Vatican Museums close at 6 PM during the week and all week long during the other months of the year.
-(Over the Easter and Christmas holidays, they stay open until 7 PM.)

-However, from late April - late October, on Friday and Saturday nights, the museums close at 10:30 PM (last entry is at 8:30 PM.)
+On Friday nights, the museums close at 10:30 PM (last entry is at 8:30 PM.)

-Whatever the closing time is, that means they close the doors at that time.
 Which means that you will start being shooed out about half an hour before that.

 To visit the Vatican Museums Friday night or Saturday night, you MUST buy tickets online in advance.